R-oshanjani/rag-document/article.md

     C --> D
     D --> E
     E --> F
-Architecture Explanation
+### Architecture Explanation
+The RAG system combines a retrieval pipeline with a generation pipeline at query time.

-The user submits a question
+The user submits a natural language question.

-The question is converted into a vector embedding
+The question is converted into a dense vector embedding using the same embedding model used during document ingestion.

-The vector database performs similarity search
+The vector database (FAISS) performs semantic similarity search over stored document embeddings.

-Relevant document chunks are retrieved
+The most relevant document chunks are retrieved as contextual evidence.

+The retrieved context is injected into the prompt of the language model.

-The LLM generates a grounded answer using retrieved content
+The LLM generates a grounded answer based strictly on the provided documents.

-This ensures answers are document-backed, not hallucinated.
+This architecture ensures responses are document-backed rather than hallucinated, making the system suitable for enterprise use cases.

 4. Step-by-Step Implementation
 Step 1: Dataset Preparation